Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Numerical setup

 The disc is locally isothermal and its aspect ratio $h=\rm H/r$ is constant.
-Three different values are investigated in section \ref{section_diffh}, $ h=0.03$, $0.05$ and $0.07$.
+We investigate three different values for this ratio in Sect. \ref{section_diffh}, $ h=0.03$, $0.05$ and $0.07$.
 The density profile is defined by $\rm \Sigma (r) = \Sigma_0\times(r/r_0)^{-1}$ , where $\Sigma_0 = 3.10^{-4} = 93.6 \rm \; g/cm^2$ at $\rm r_0$.
-Its value is chosen so that the total mass of the disc is $\rm 0.1 M_{*}$, corresponding to a heavy disc due to its large radius \citep{Baillie2019}.
+Its value is chosen such that the total mass of the disc is $\rm 0.1 M_{*}$, corresponding to a heavy disc with a large radius \citep{Baillie2019}.
 This large radial extent allows us to neglect self-gravity.
 The disc is subject to an $\alpha$-viscosity as described by \cite{Shakura1973}.
-We investigated the influence of the viscosity in section \ref{section_diffvisco} by taking different values for $\alpha$ = $2\times10^{-2}$, $10^{-2}$, $10^{-3}$ and $10^{-4}$.
-Our fiducial setup is shown in the first row of table \ref{table:1}, where we summarize the parameters of the different simulations we compare in this paper.
+We investigate the influence of the viscosity in Sect. \ref{section_diffvisco} by taking different values for $\alpha$ = $2\times10^{-2}$, $10^{-2}$, $10^{-3}$, and $10^{-4}$.
+Our fiducial setup is shown in the first row of Table \ref{table:1}, where we summarize the parameters of the different simulations we compare in this paper.

-The accreting planet starts with a mass of $\rm m_{\rm p} = 20\;M_\oplus$ or $\rm m_{\rm p} = 10\;M_\oplus$ depending on the aspect ratio (see table \ref{table:1}).
+The accreting planet starts with a mass of $\rm m_{\rm p} = 20\;M_\oplus$ or $\rm m_{\rm p} = 10\;M_\oplus$, depending on the aspect ratio (see Table \ref{table:1}).
 With this initial mass, we can assume that the planet will be directly in the runaway gas accretion regime \citep{Pollack1996}.
-The accreting planet is introduced in the disc with a mass taper function making the planet grow from 0 to its initial mass in $n_{\rm orb} = 3$ orbits.
+The accreting planet is introduced into the disc with a mass-taper function, making the planet grow from 0 to its initial mass in $n_{\rm orb} = 3$ orbits.
 The mass taper function is written as:

 In order to let the disc adapt to the planet, we wait until the initial mass creates a steady gap.
 We define the equilibrium by a change of gap depth of less than $1\%$ within 100 orbits.
-The times needed to reach the steady state and steady gap depth are summarize in table \ref{table:2} as a function of the disc parameters.
-In principle, the introduction of the planet in the simulation can change the resulting structure of the disc depending on how long the ramp-up time is \citep{Hammer2017}.
+The times needed to reach the steady state and steady gap depth are summarized in Table \ref{table:2} as a function of the disc parameters.
+In principle, the introduction of the planet in the simulation can change the resulting structure of the disc depending on the length of the ramp-up time \citep{Hammer2017}.
 However, this applies mostly for giant planets and low viscosities.
-For our initially small planets, we found no significant difference if we let gas accretion onto the planet start after longer times.
+For our initially small planets, we found no significant difference if we let gas accretion onto the planet start after a longer wait time.